There are so many things to do in St Petersburg Russia, planning your itinerary can be a little overwhelming at first.

 Getting Around St Petersburg

 All public transport in St Petersburg costs ₽40 (~USD$0.45) per trip. ₽45 for the subway.
 You can also buy multiple ride tickets.
 See here for more details about public transport in St Petersburg.

 We find the Hop On, Hop off Bus a great way to get around any city and the best way to get your bearings.
 You can get a one or two-day pass starting at ₽2,000 (~ USD $29).
 You can pre-book tickets here.

 Russian Visa Requirements

-It is important to check your visa requirement and plan well in advance of your travel.
+You can read more about getting a Russian visa here.
+It is important to check your requirements and plan well in advance of your travel.